Helping you grow closer to God

 We looked at verses 3 through 8, and we learned that we’re not to think too high or too low, but to have a sober self-assessment, to know where we fit in the body.
 And now what he’s going to talk about is serving in love.
 He’s going to talk about: what kind of relationships are we to have as fellow believers?

 And if you look at your notes there, in verse 9, you’re going to see that authentic community is the “real you” showing up.
 Verse 10 is going to say that the “real you” needs to meet real needs.
 And then in verse 11, he’s going to say the “real you” needs to meet real needs but for the right reason.
 And in verses 12 and 13, the “real you” needs to meet real needs for the right reason and do it in the right way.

-For some of you, you’re where my friend Andy was.
-You love God, you have a good heart, you’re taking in God’s Word, but you’re stuck.
+For some of you, you love God, you have a good heart, you’re taking in God’s Word, but you’re stuck.
 There’s a ceiling.
 You have these outbursts of anger and you feel terrible about it.
 You have issues in your life that you know you don’t want and you’ve told God “I’m sorry” and you want to change and you’ve tried hard to change, but you still don’t see any radical transformation.

 I’m telling you, this moment on this day may be God’s answer to the environment in which some of those things you’ve struggled with so long He can change.
 But it doesn’t happen alone.
 So let’s look together, what is authentic community, and maybe more importantly, how do you get it?

 First, from verse 9, authentic community is the “real you,” not a projection of yourself.